usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-1/Developing a Successful Acquisition Strategy.md

 The Lean Canvas will bring the acquisition strategy and plan to the forefront of the team’s vision, getting everyone on the same page, both literally and figuratively.
 By presenting a high-level overview of the significant components of the acquisition strategy and plan, teams can more easily discuss decisions and trade-offs as they shape the Product Vision.

 ---
+### Examples

-### Let’s look at two examples of how you might re-imagine the various parts of an acquisition plan using the Lean Canvas tool:
+Let’s look at two examples of how you might re-imagine the various parts of an acquisition plan using the Lean Canvas tool:

 #### Example 1: Lean Acquisition Planning Canvas: Acquisition Background and Objectives